Skip to main content

 DecompositionDescription

-ThesisThe author’s core argument, broken into individual sentences
+ThesisThe author’s central thesis, broken into individual sentences

-ArgumentsSupporting arguments, each with its own sentences and claims
+ArgumentsSupporting reasoning lines, each with its own sentences

 Decomposition structure